 There is very little to no thrust increase from ducts since it’s almost impossible to get the gap between the tip of the prop and the wall of the duct tight enough without seriously impacting the reliability.

-Light weight vs Heavy Weight
+Lightweight vs Heavy Weight

 As more and more cinewhoops were released many manufacturers focused on durability which increased the weight and noise (more thrust = more noise) significantly while negatively impacting flight performance.
 The extra weight causes the cinewhoop to “slide” around much more making hitting tight gaps consistently more difficult so there’s a definite compromise to that extra durability much like with heavier 650+ gram freestyle builds.
 These heavier cinewhoops would make sense for flying freestyle and bashing into things or for racing but we don’t really see them being used for that very frequently so they’ve been left off of this page.

 Thanks to Ahren Ciotti for his help picking parts for this list.
-Ciotti is incredibly experienced and knowledgeable with this class of quadcopter, and I couldn’t have made this page without him.
+Ciotti is incredibly experienced and knowledgeable about this class of quadcopter, and I couldn’t have made this page without him.
 Please visit his YouTube channel and website – CiottiFPV.com.